 The camper was the perfect solution.
 It was our home-away-from-home and we could even bring the dogs!
 We already

 had the van to tow it so it was just a matter of finding a floorplan in our price range that we liked.
-We
+This was true the first and second time buying a camper.

 Since bringing the camper home, we have taken one long trip each year.
 The trips have all averaged a little over 3,000 miles roundtrip.
 We have come to rely on the book, The Next Exit to find RV friendly gas stations and everything else at every exit on the major highways in the U.S., and our Good Sam's camping guide.
 We also really appreciate the outside entrance on the camper to the bathroom.
 At gas stops, we rotate everyone through the camper bathroom while the tank is filling.
 Having a clean, easily accessible bathroom at any time during a long road-trip is amazing!
 Plus, it's great for those emergency potty stops in the middle of nowhere!